aprin418/JavaScript-Pacman/reflections.md

 - [x] What are your goals for today?
 - [x] Do you have any blockers?

-1. completed lose conditions
+1. Completed lose conditions
-2. try to finish win conditions and allow for bonus point accumulation for high scores
+2. Try to finish win conditions and allow for bonus point accumulation for high scores
-3. getting win conditions to trigger based on classes remaining within the array INSTEAD of based on point accumulation so I can allow bonus points
+3. Getting win conditions to trigger based on classes remaining within the array INSTEAD of based on point accumulation so I can allow bonus points

 # Thursday